Jordan Luplow: Arizona Diamondbacks

 On November 26, 2021, the Rays traded Luplow to the Arizona Diamondbacks in exchange for Ronny Simon.
-Luplow was designated for assignment on November 15, 2022, and subsequently elected free agency.
+Luplow was designated for assignment on November 15, 2022.
+On November 18, he was non–tendered by the Diamondbacks and became a free agent.

 Atlanta Braves

 On December 19, 2022, Luplow signed a one-year, $1.4 million contract with the Atlanta Braves.
+Luplow was optioned to the Triple-A Gwinnett Stripers to begin the 2023 season.
+On April 3, 2023, Luplow was designated for assignment to clear roster space for Dylan Dodd.